ItamarCorsia/Corsia-Streetwear/README.md

 This project is a full-stack e-commerce application designed to provide an interactive shopping experience for users and administrative tools for managing the website.
 It consists of a **frontend**, **backend**, and **admin** panel for streamlined product and order management.

-Key Features
+## Key Features
+### Admin Panel
+- Product Management: Admin can add new products, view the list of products currently available on the website, and edit or delete them as needed.

+- Order Management: Admin can view, update, and manage customer orders effectively.

+- Authentication: Secured access for admins through an adminAuth middleware.
 Admin Panel

-Product Management: Admin can add new products, view the list of products currently available on the website, and edit or delete them as needed.
-Order Management: Admin can view, update, and manage customer orders effectively.
-Authentication: Secured access for admins through an adminAuth middleware.
+### Frontend
+The user-facing frontend provides a rich, responsive experience for browsing and purchasing products.

+#### Components:
+1. BestSellers: Highlights top-selling products.
+2. Cart: Displays items added to the shopping cart and calculates the total.
+3. Total: Summarizes the total amount for the cart items.
+4. Footer: Displays contact and policy information.
+5. Hero (Home): Features a prominent section for promoting products or collections on the homepage.
+6. LatestCollections: Showcases the latest arrivals in the store.
+7. OurPolicy: Highlights the website’s policies like shipping, return, and customer care.
+8. ProductItem: Represents individual products, showing their details.
+9. RelatedProducts: Displays products related to the one being viewed.
+10. SearchBar: Allows users to search for products across the site.

+#### Pages:
+1. About: Provides information about the brand.
+2. Cart: Displays items added to the cart with an option to checkout.
+3. Collection: Showcases product collections.
+4. Contact: A form or details to contact the store.
+5. Home: The main landing page with promotional content and featured products.
+6. Login: Authentication page for users.
+7. Orders: Shows order details for users or admins.
+8. PlaceOrder: Page for confirming an order.
+9. Product: Displays details of a specific product.
+10. Verify: Handles user or order verification.
+11. App: The root component for the application.
+12. Main: Acts as the main layout or routing controller.
+13. ShopContext: Context provider for managing global states like cart, authentication, and user session.

+Backend
+The backend is built with Express.js and serves as the API for the application.
+It handles user authentication, product management, and order processing.

+Controllers:
+CartController: Manages operations related to the shopping cart.
+OrderController: Handles order creation, updates, and retrieval.
+ProductController: Manages product data (CRUD operations).
+UserController: Handles user registration, login, and authentication.
+Middlewares:
+adminAuth: Protects admin-specific routes to ensure only authenticated admins can access them.
+auth: Secures user routes by verifying authentication tokens.
+multer: Middleware for handling file uploads, such as product images.
+Models:
+OrderModel: Defines the schema for storing and managing orders.
+ProductModel: Represents products in the database.
+UserModel: Manages user data including credentials and roles.
+Routes:
+CartRoute: Endpoints for adding, updating, and removing items in the cart.
+OrderRoute: Endpoints for creating and managing orders.
+ProductRoute: Endpoints for managing product data.
+UserRoute: Handles user-related functionalities like login and registration.
+Server:
+The entry point of the backend, which initializes middleware, routes, and database connections, and starts the Express server.

+Technologies Used
+Frontend:
+React.js: For building the user interface.
+Context API: For managing global state like authentication and cart data.
+Backend:
+Node.js with Express.js: For building the RESTful API.
+MongoDB: For storing product, user, and order data.
+Multer: For handling image uploads.
+JSON Web Tokens (JWT): For authentication.

 Home Page: